-New with Version 15.0, the Still Store Loader application has been updated to allow the operator to export images into the Still Store hardware from a personal computer by converting any supported image types to the native Kalypso format (.gva/.gvi) file formats.
-And, the operator will now be able to create image sequences of video files and export them to the Still Store hardware.
+The Still Store Loader application can be used to:

+- Export images (stills and videos) into the Still Store hardware from a personal computer by converting any supported image types to the native Kalypso format (.gva/.gvi) file formats, - Import images from Still Store to a PC for modification (and then export back to Still Store), - And create image sequences of native Kalypso files and export them to the Still Store hardware.

-Note The new Still Store Loader has been tested with Windows XP and Vista operating systems only.
+Note The new Still Store Loader has been tested with the Windows XP operating system only.